tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 I caught his expression darken significantly, his fingers tightening around the wheel.

-“I’m sorry, Johnson,” he said, his tone cracking slightly.
+“I’m sorry, J,” he said, his tone cracking slightly.
 “For what those assholes did to you.
 I fought to get you out of that place.” he scoffed.

 “They kept trying to shove another kid in my face, but I told them it was either you, or I was out of there.”